 Instead of trying to use LEAPS an investor might take their long stock position and sell covered calls against it.
-This is a great strategy because it allows you to hold your long position, collect your dividends, and collect extra income by selling calls.
+This is a great strategy because it allows you to hold your long position, collect your dividends, and obtain extra income by selling calls.
 The only real downside here is that some of your stock may get called away because your underlying runs above your short call position.
 This, of course, is something you are okay with when selling covered calls.

-The problem with selling covered calls on all your long stock positions is that you have to have the long stock positions to begin with.
+The problem with selling covered calls on all your long stock positions is that you have to have the long stock positions, to begin with.
 What we need is a system that can pay us to take a long position, allow us to collect our dividends, and also pay us to close out the position.
 Luckily the Wheel Trade will meet all those requirements for us.

 What Is The Wheel Trade

 The Wheel Trade allows us to collect a long stock position, earn dividends on that position and then earn more premium by selling calls on that position.